Schwab's Business Continuity and Contingency Planning

 Securities industry regulations require that brokerage firms inform their clients of their plans to address the possibility of a business disruption that potentially results from power outages, natural disasters, or other events.
-Charles Schwab & Co., Inc. has a comprehensive business continuity program in place, which we review, update and test on a regular basis.
-The plan provides for continuation of client service within minutes in most cases.
+Charles Schwab & Co., Inc. has a comprehensive business continuity program in place, which is reviewed, updated, and tested on a regular basis.
+The program provides for continuation of client service within minutes in most cases.

-Here are a few examples of what might occur if we were to experience a business disruption of varying magnitude:
+Here are a few examples of what might occur if Schwab were to experience a business disruption of varying magnitude:

-- If one of our telephone service centers were to become unavailable for any reason, we would re-route calls to our other service centers across the country.
+- If one of our telephone service centers became unavailable for any reason, calls would be immediately re-routed to our other service centers across the country.

-- If we had a power outage in a particular region or business district, we would re-route telephone and electronic communications to alternate locations for the duration of the outage.
+- If we had a power outage in a particular region or business district, telephone and electronic communications would be immediately and seamlessly re-routed to alternate locations for the duration of the outage.